enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 .. literalinclude:: code/hello-region-page/region1.xml
   :language: xml

+The XML file above is a page descriptor.
+Regions and page configurations can be defined here.
+Read more about `page descriptors <../developer/modules/page/descriptor.html>`_.

 ::

   src/main/resources/site/page/hello-region/hello-region.js

 .. literalinclude:: code/hello-region-page/region1.js
+  :language: javascript

+This page controller uses a portal function to get the content and extract the "main" region which was defined in the descriptor XML file.

 ::

   src/main/resources/site/page/hello-region/hello-region.html

 .. literalinclude:: code/hello-region-page/region1.html
+  :language: html

+The view file above defines the place on the page where the region will render parts that are dragged and dropped in Live Edit.

 When done - redeploy your app once again!